marcreichel/apple-tv/README.md

 ## Roadmap

-Things I may implement in the future may be found here:
+Things I may implement in the future can be found here:

 [Roadmap](https://github.com/marcreichel/apple-tv/issues?q=is%3Aissue+is%3Aopen+label%3Aenhancement)